Turfgrass Epistemology

 Diagnostic Criteria for Turfgrass Bullshit Disorder:https://drive.google.com/file/d/1Y_GeVPQ237pzm0ImTP4eVij6I9D0PHPn/view

-S4 E1 Does Potassium Influence Dollar Spot?
+S4 E11 Does Blending Bentgrass Cultivars Reduce Dollar Spot?

-Thursday Jan 08, 2026
+Thursday Feb 19, 2026

-Thursday Jan 08, 2026
+Thursday Feb 19, 2026

 #Turfgrass #SoilScience #LawnCare #GolfCourseManagement #TurfgrassScience #SoilFertility #CriticalThinking #TurfTok #TurfgrassEpistemology #EvidenceBased #LawnCareTips